-establishing a system for identifying, disclosing and managing conflicts of interest across the charity
+establishing a system for identifying, disclosing and managing actual, potential or perceived conflicts of interest across the charity

 monitoring compliance with this policy, and

 reviewing this policy on an annual basis to ensure that the policy is operating effectively.

 The charity must ensure that its Committee , Subcommittee members and volunteers are aware of the ACNC governance standards, particularly Governance Standard 5, and that they disclose any actual or perceived material conflicts of interests as required by Governance Standard 5.